Community Service and Volunteering in Lake Atitlan

 Local Economic development

 Groups who participate in the Service project are helping to stimulate the local economy, both short and long term.
 Our Service project is committed to sourcing all project materials locally.
 We buy organic compost from local farmers and all of our heirloom grafted avocado trees are produced and sold to us by a locally run plant nursery.
 Our facilitation team includes many local Guatemalan permaculture ninjas who also benefit economically, which getting the opportunity to share their knowledge and passion with visitors from around the world.
 Furthermore, the plant collection includes a number of cash crops that start producing at different times over the next 3-5 years.
 Turmeric, pigeon peas, and tree tomato harvests will come first, followed by avocados in the fourth and fifth year.
-All of these crops have significant economic value in the local markets, allowing small farmers to diversify income streams and make money throughout the whole year.
+All of these crops have significant economic value in the local markets, allowing small farmers and families to diversify income streams and make money throughout the whole year.

 Building bridges between cultures